Detailed content of our market study

 1.2 A growing global market

 In order to analyze the overall market for household linens, the markets for bedroom, kitchen and bathroom linens are considered.
-In addition, the market for textiles used in making household linens is also analyzed by assuming a correlation between the first three markets and the latter.
+In addition, the market related to the fabrics used to make household linen is also analyzed by assuming a correlation between the first three markets and the latter.

 Bedroom